Maryland Malpractice: Pitocin Settlements and Verdicts

 - 2015, New York: $593,973 Settlement.
 An infant is born with nerve damage in her spine and Erb's palsy of her right shoulder when during her birth, her mother is administered Pitocin when it is not indicated.
 Additionally, the doctors delay the performance of a C-section.
 The parties settle the case for $593,973.

 - 2014, Kentucky: $18,270,052 Verdict.
 A mother goes to defendant hospital to have her baby.
 While there, she is given excessive doses of Pitocin, resulting in uterine tachysystole (six contractions in ten minutes).
-The nurses fail to report the fetal heart abnormalities to her OB/GYN, resulting in delayed medical intervention that would have prevented fetal distress.
+The nurses failed to report the fetal heart abnormalities to her OB/GYN, resulting in a delayed medical intervention that would have prevented fetal distress.
 As a result of the excessive amount of Pitocin that was administered, the infant suffers a permanent brain injury resulting in cerebral palsy due to fetal distress.
-A jury finds the hospital to be 100% at fault, and awards the woman $18,270,052.37.
+A jury finds the hospital to be 100% at fault and awards the woman $18,270,052.37.

 - 2014, New York: $2,700,000 Settlement.
 A 19-year-old mother is in labor.
-Pitocin is initiated, however the doctors fail to recognize the signs of fetal distress and therefore fail to stop the Pitocin.
+Pitocin is initiated.
+But the doctors fail to recognize the signs of fetal distress and therefore fail to stop the Pitocin.
 As a result, the child suffers a lack of oxygen to his brain and neurological injuries.
 The child later dies at just six years old.
 The plaintiff argues that the Pitocin should have been stopped during the second stage of labor due to excessive uterine activity.
 The case settles, including a wrongful death claim, before trial for $2,700,000.

 - 2013, Pennsylvania: $55,000,000 Verdict.
-Plaintiff is having a slow labor progress despite the administration of Pitocin.
+Plaintiff has a slow labor progress despite the administration of Pitocin.
 Plaintiff argues that the large size of her baby poses a contraindication to a continued administration of Pitocin.
 Fetal monitoring shows concerning signs of fetal distress, but the labor is allowed to continue.
 The baby is born limp, blue, and is not breathing.
-He suffers a lack of oxygen prior to birth, causing cerebral palsy.
+He suffers a lack of oxygen before birth, causing cerebral palsy.
 Plaintiff argues a series of errors, including the failure to recognize fetal hypoxia and the failure to discontinue Pitocin when signs of strong contractions became apparent.
 A jury finds the OB/GYN was 50% negligent and the hospital was 50% negligent.
 They award the plaintiff $55,000,000.

 - 2013, Oklahoma: $20,000 Settlement.
 Plaintiff receives prenatal and delivery services from an OB/GYN at defendant office.
 A week before delivery, an ultrasound is done that estimates her fetus to weigh seven pounds and four ounces.
 While inducing delivery with Pitocin, the infant experiences shoulder dystocia.
 The doctors use force to combat this, which causes severe brachial plexus.
 The infant is left with permanent left shoulder and arm injuries requiring two surgeries.
 The plaintiff claims that the defendants were negligent in misinforming the doctors of the size of the infant and by improperly proceeding with a vaginal delivery.
 Additionally, they argue that the defendants should have never used Pitocin to induce the woman's delivery.
 The parties settled for $20,000.